AtheMathmo/cpuprofiler/README.md

 Now you can just run the code as you would normally.
 Once complete the profile will be saved to `./my-prof.profile`.

+If you are attempting to profile a Rust library under src/lib.rs using integration test from 'cargo test', pass '--verbose' to cargo test and find the name of the binary that cargo generated under './target/'.
+You'll need it below.

 The final step is the fun part - analyzing the profile!

 ### Analyzing the profile